First Anglo-Sikh War: Aftermath

 Maharaja Duleep Singh remained ruler of the Punjab and at first his mother, Maharani Jindan Kaur, remained as Regent.
 However, the Durbar later requested that the British presence remain until the Maharaja attained the age of 16.
 The British consented to this and on 16 December 1846, the Treaty of Bhyroval provided for the Maharani to be awarded a pension of 150,000 rupees and be replaced by a British resident in Lahore supported by a Council of Regency, with agents in other cities and regions.
 This effectively gave the East India Company control of the government.

 Sikh historians have always maintained that, in order to retain their hold on power and maintain the figurehead rule of Duleep Singh, Lal Singh and Tej Singh embarked on the war with the deliberate intent of breaking their own army.
 In particular, Lal Singh was corresponding with a British political officer and betraying state and military secrets throughout the war.
 Lal Singh's and Tej Singh's desertion of their armies and refusal to attack when opportunity offered seem inexplicable otherwise.

-The Sikh empire was until then one of the few remaining kingdoms in India after the rise of the company and the fall of the Mughal empire.
+The Sikh empire was until then one of the few remaining states in India after the rise of the East India Company and the fall of the Mughal empire.
 Although the Sikh Army was weakened by the war, resentment at British interference in the government led to the Second Anglo-Sikh War within three years.